CarmaSys/CarmaLinkSDK/README.md

 ---------------

 * Download the SDK as a zip or clone it locally using the public GitHub URL.
-* Obtain your CarmaLinkAPI Key and Secret by opening a ticket @ https://support.carmasys.com
+* Obtain your CarmaLinkAPI Key and Secret by emailing a request to support@carmasys.com
 * Create a new instance of the CarmaLinkAPI class sending in required arguments (see language-specific documentation)

 ```PHP